FAQ-The Tarot Architect

 The 3 day workshop will take place at the Institute of Mentalphysics - Joshua Tree Retreat Center

 We are meeting in FRIENDSHIP Hall at 11 am on the 20th March 2026.
-Last

-Lecture ends the 22nd.
+Last Lecture ends the 22.
 March at 17pm.
-Parking is on the premises

-The Evening Program goes on until late.
+The Evening Program goes on until late every day.

-Joshua Tree Retreat Center is an American national historic monument, home to the most Lloyd Wright buildings in one location.
+…is an American national historic monument, home to the most Lloyd Wright buildings in one location.
 The Retreat Center also has a sculpture garden, labyrinths and stone circles, a warm pool, a café and a beautiful garden.

 THE EVENING PROGRAM - All Included: